Robert Nelson (nonjuror): Life

-He died at Kensington in the house of his cousin, Delicia, then Mrs. Wolf, daughter of Sir Gabriel Roberts, on 16 January 1715.
+He died at Kensington in the house of his cousin, Delicia, then Mrs. Wolf, daughter of Sir Gabriel Roberts, on 16 January 1715 aged 58.
 He was the first person buried at a new cemetery in Lamb's Conduit Fields.
-A monument was erected on the spot, with a long inscription by George Smalridge, bishop of Bristol.
+A monument was erected on the spot, with a long inscription by George Smalridge, Bishop of Bristol.
 It was restored in 1839, when threatened with demolition by the vestry of St. George the Martyr.

 Works

 Nelson became known during the reign of Queen Anne for his religious writings, some of which were circulated by the Society for Promoting Christian Knowledge.
 On the death of his old tutor George Bull, on 27 February 1710, Nelson undertook to write a life, which appeared in 1713.
 Nelson had been acquainted with Jacques-Bénigne Bossuet, to whom he had sent Bull's writings, and a letter written to Nelson by Bossuet in 1700 contained the challenge to which Bull replied in a letter published in Hickes's Controversial Letters, 1705.
 Nelson's investigation, in his life of Bull, of the use made of Bull's work on the Nicene Creed by Samuel Clarke led to a controversy with Clarke in the next year.